 Beach Overview

-To the north, Pattaya Beach is bordered by a cape, beyond which lies Wong Amat Beach.
-The southern end of the beach is home to the famous Walking Street and a pier with ferries to Koh Larn.
-Past the pier, the beach ends at a cape with a lighthouse and a park featuring large red PATTAYA letters.
-Above the letters on a hill is a viewpoint offering great views of the city center and the beach.
+To the north, Pattaya Beach is bounded by a cape, beyond which begins Wong Amat beach.
+At the southern end of the beach is the famous Walking Street, followed by a pier with ferries to Ko Lan.
+Beyond the pier, the beach ends with a cape with a lighthouse and park, where huge red letters spelling PATTAYA are located, and above them, on the hill – an observation deck with an excellent view of the city centre and beach.

 Sunbeds and Shade